alip67/polymathic/README.md

 # Polymathic AI Assignment

-# Gas State Classification with Vision Transformers
+# Gas State Classification with Vision Transformers(ViT)
 This document serves as a guide to structuring the dataset, preprocessing strategies, and different model architectures to explore for the gas state classification task.

 ## Problem Breakdown & Challenges